dt-alliances-workshops/azure-modernization-dt-orders-setup/README.md

 In this use case, Dynatrace tenant and all the Azure resources would be pre-provisioned for the learner.

-The learner would use a provided Bastion host VM that has a web-based cloud SSH shell.
 The learned would not log into the Azure web console.

-On this Bastion VM, the workshop repo would already be cloned and the credentials file `/home/workshop/gen/workshop-credentials.json` would already exist and be populated with the information needed for their use.
+On azure cloud shell window, the workshop repo would already be cloned and the credentials file `/home/workshop/gen/workshop-credentials.json` would already exist and be populated with the information needed for their use.

 The learner would only then need to run any scripts in the `/home/workshop/learner-scripts/` folder.